 The Fox Club review

 One of the quaintest things about London is the hidden clubs which are unknown to all but their members.
-The Fox Club is one of these, located just off Piccadilly and moments from Green Park tube, it’s an unbelievably convenient venue with nine bedrooms and two boardrooms.
+The Fox Club is one of these, located just off Piccadilly and moments from Green Park tube, it’s an unbelievably convenient venue with eight bedrooms and a boardroom.
 Its history is as rich as the area’s inhabitants, being the former residence of 18th century statesman Charles James Fox and his courtesan and wife Elizabeth Armstrong who ran a den of iniquity on the premises.

 The rooms are all named after her lovers and each is decorated differently in a modern contemporary style.
-With a skylight and exposed wooden floors keeping the restaurant light and airy in summer and a working fireplace for cosiness in winter, this space is at the back of the club and can seat a maximum of around 25.
+With a skylight and exposed wooden floors keeping the restaurant light and airy in summer and a working fireplace for cosiness in winter, this space is at the back of the club and can seat a maximum of around 25 guests.
 The small but cosy bar area, which leads onto the restaurant, is ideal for pre-dinner drinks.
-The red leaf print velvet banquettes make the restaurant ideal for a working lunch or evening dinner and can work well as a break out area from the two private rooms which are located in the building next door to the main club.